 You can also try crowdfunding, a home equity loan, or a rollover for business funding from your retirement plan (ROBS).

 However you obtain your funding, be sure to understand the risks before taking on any debt.
 If you want to educate yourself further, the SBA has a great course on business financing.

 - Access to 75+ Lenders

 - Simple & Easy

 9. Build Your Team: Sketches & Shoe Designs

 If you haven’t already, the next step is to bring your ideas into reality by sketching and designing your shoe line.

 You may think, “How can I create my own shoe line if I’m not talented at shoe design?”
 Don’t worry!
-It’s not a deal breaker, you just need to build a team who can help.
+It’s not a deal-breaker—you just need to build a team that can help.

 When Afshan started her business, she was working for Microsoft as a software engineer.

 She took her affinity for local artisan arts and crafts and worked with them directly to create her shoe line.
 You can also hire local artisans to sketch and design your shoes.